bondy-denomy-lab/jbd-lab.github.io/_posts/2023-05-01-news-NicoleMarinojob.md

 ---
-title: Nicole accepts assistant professor position at UPenn!
+title: Nicole accepts professor position at UPenn!
 author: Joe Bondy-Denomy
 layout: post
 group: news
 ---
-Nicole Marino accepts an offer as an assistant professor in the Pathobiology Department at the UPenn School of Veterinary Medicine.
+Nicole Marino accepts an offer as an Assistant Professor in the Pathobiology Department at the UPenn School of Veterinary Medicine.
 Congratulations Nicole!
-Check out the Marino lab website: [https://www.marino-lab.com/](https://www.marino-lab.com/)
+Check out the Marino lab website to learn more: [https://www.marino-lab.com/](https://www.marino-lab.com/)